jeffpar/pcjs.v1/disks/pcx86/apps/other/README.md

 Other IBM PC Applications
 -------------------------

-The following applications have been archived for use with PCjs:
+The following applications have been archived for use with PCjs.

 * [dBase II](dbase2/)
 * [dBase III](dbase3/)